Gogfs/-Asteroids_GM/README.md

-A simple Asteroid game made with GameMaker. to run the game, download the folder and run the file "Asteroids.yy"
+A simple Asteroid game made with GameMaker. to run the game, download the "data.win", "" and run the file "Asteroids.yy"